5 Mistakes Men Make When Choosing Compression Gear

 Durability red flags are easy to spot once you know what to look for.
 Check the seams—if they're not flat-stitched or reinforced, they'll rip during your third wear.
 See if the elastic has any kind of memory retention tech listed.
 Cheap elastic = your vest becomes a baggy mess within a month.

-Real talk: those $15 Amazon specials?
+Those $15 Amazon specials?
 They're using bottom-tier materials that fall apart in the wash.
 You'll end up buying three of them before you've spent what one decent vest costs, and you still won't have something that actually works.

 Mistake #4: How Does Ignoring Activity Level Ruin Your Benefits?